cloudquery/cloudquery/website/pages/docs/recipes/overview.md

     connection_string: ${PG_CONNECTION_STRING}
 ```

-* Combine source and destination to a single file
+* Or combine source and destination to a single file

 ```yaml
 kind: source